breakintoprogram/cerberus/MANUAL.md

 A line editor is provided, that allows the user to enter a line of code up to 255 characters long.
 A cursor can be moved around this line, and text can be deleted or inserted at the current character position.

+Pressing INS on a PS/2 keyboard will change the editor mode to COPY.
+In this mode, the cursor can be moved around the screen using the keyboard cursor keys.
+Pressing TAB will copy the character under the cursor to the last position in the line editor before COPY mode was invoked.
+Pressing INS or Enter will exit COPY mode.

 ## BASIC

 The following statements differ from the BBC Basic standard: